Limonene | Noun

 - A terpene recognizable for its zesty citrus fragrance, primarily in lemon, but also in orange, lime, and grapefruit.
 Limonene is found in the peels of these citrus fruits and in many varieties of cannabis.

 Cannabis is among the plants with the best complexity of terpenes, bringing us all their aromas and curative effects.
 The blend of unique terpenes and cannabinoids is known as the entourage impact.
 This synergetic activity between terpenes and the rest of the all-natural cannabis compounds is proven to significantly modify, and enhance, the activity of the single THC, CBD, or other cannabinoid.
 Among its compound forms makes limonene odor mostly like tangerine, while some other form smells like lemon, as well as the other tastes like grapefruit.
 Studies on the entourage effect in cannabis have discovered that limonene activates synergies with different cannabinoids and other terpenes.
-Furthermore, the increased cell permeability caused by limonene facilitates the assimilation of different substances by the body.
-Limonene may be used as a treatment for bronchitis, and lots of men and women believe this terpene may add a great subtle flavour and freshness to smoke and vapour, as well as a more accentuated therapeutic impact.
+The increased cell permeability caused by limonene facilitates the assimilation of different substances by the body.
+Limonene may be used as a treatment for bronchitis, and men and women believe this terpene may add a great subtle flavor and freshness to smoke and vapor, as well as a more accentuated therapeutic impact.
 Instead of THC, limonene never entered any record of controlled substances.
-Therefore, researchers have been more free to concentrate on its possible effectiveness as an antidepressant, anxiolytic, immunostimulant, antibacterial, and anti inflammatory agent.
+Therefore, researchers have been more free to concentrate on its possible effectiveness as an antidepressant, anxiolytic, immuno-stimulant, antibacterial, and anti inflammatory agent.
 This chemical is also utilized in diets aimed at weight reduction, in treating ulcers and gastrointestinal reflux, as an antiseptic and also an insect repellent.
 Additionally, there are undergoing trials for utilizing limonene to treat depression and stress: through testing about the effects of limonene, participants experienced a rise in attention, mental attention, well-being and even libido.